nickbalestra/nickbalestra.github.io/_posts/2016-09-12-demystifying-redux-applymiddleware.md

 }
 {% endhighlight %}

 The dispatch method has access to the state before and after state reduction happens.
 If you have some knowledge of [express.js](https://expressjs.com/) (& Co., like [Koa](http://koajs.com/) or [Hapi](http://hapijs.com/)) you might see where the middleware idea come from.
-In fact this is the only part of Redux, that you won’t find in the Elm architecture.
+In fact, this is the only part of Redux, that you won’t find in the Elm architecture.
 Redux allows you via applyMiddleware to enhance the store.dispatch logic.

 #### applyMiddleware API

 As we did with createStore, lets’ start from the API of applyMiddleware.
-We want applyMiddleware to take the middleware as argument.
+We want applyMiddleware to take the middleware as the argument.
 It should return a function that we could call on createStore, that will return a new createStore function, with the middleware applied.
-In a sense we want to configure how we create stores, by enhancing our createStore capabilities trough the middleware.
+In a sense, we want to configure how we create stores, by enhancing our createStore capabilities trough the middleware.
 Or simply put: hijack the dispatch method of createStore with an enhanced one, AKA: applying a middleware to our store.

 {% highlight javascript %}
 function applyMiddleware(middleware) {